-Desirée Cormier Smith is the Senior Advisor in the Bureau of International Organization Affairs at the U.S. Department of State.
-Previously, she was the Senior Policy Advisor for Africa, Europe, and Eurasia at the Open Society Foundations.
-In this role, she led the global foundation’s U.S. advocacy strategy and execution on a wide range of human rights issues in these dynamic and diverse issues.
+Desirée Cormier Smith is the Special Representative for Racial Equity and Justice.
+Previously, she served as a Senior Advisor in the Bureau of International Organization Affairs.
+Special Representative Cormier also worked at the Open Society Foundations as the Senior Policy Advisor for Africa, Europe, and Eurasia.
+In that role, she led the global foundation’s U.S. advocacy strategy and execution on a wide range of human rights issues in these dynamic and diverse issues.
 From 2015 until 2020, she was the Senior Director with Albright Stonebridge Group’s Africa Practice, where she advised and assisted private and social sector clients on growth strategies across the African continent.

 Ms. Cormier holds a B.A. in Political Science and Psychology from Stanford University and a M.A. in Public Policy from John F. Kennedy School of Government at Harvard University.
 She is proficient in Spanish and French.